IN CONVERSATION

 We have been brainwashed to choose uniformity partly because a militarised mind thinks in terms of uniformity.

-How can we make better food choices instead of being influenced by captivating packaging?
+How can we make healthier food choices rather than being swayed by eye-catching packaging?

 Don’t go for the cosmetic appearance because food is not cosmetic; it’s not a little rouge on your cheek—it’s food that will become your blood and has been extracted as blood from some community.